'Star Wars' actor Donnie Yen's Communist Party ties spark Oscar host backlash - KESQ

 The Hong Kong government has repeatedly denied accusations the national security law has stifled political opposition and criminalized dissent.
 Instead, it says the law has restored stability to the city after the tumult of the 2019 demonstrations.

-The petition, was created Saturday by “a group of people from Hong Kong,” according to the details provided, has since gained more than 84,000 signatures.
+The petition was created Saturday by “a group of people from Hong Kong,” according to the details provided, and has since gained more than 84,000 signatures.

 “If the Oscars Committee continues to invite such a person as a guest presenter, it will damage the image and reputation of the film industry and cause serious harm to human rights and moral values,” the petition reads.